Skip to content

 Background

-A realm can be seen as a self-contained Identity Provider and Authorization Service: all users, groups and permissions for a realm are managed by the realm itself in a (virtual) private database.
+As explained in the Realms section, all users, groups and permissions for a realm are managed by the realm itself.

 When your distributed system design requires users to belong to multiple realms this creates the problem of each user having multiple credentials (one per realm) e.g. passwords and/or public keys, which are not synchronised amongst them.